 A diffuser helps light to be diffused for uniform transmission.

 When transmitting light two important considerations are Light transmission and Diffusion.
 When a clear material is used, direct light is allowed with maximum light transmission but introducing glare (spots of intense bright spots and shadows), hence light needs to be diffused for uniform transmission.

 A good diffuser enables maximum light transmission with minimal light loss.

 Solar tube v/s Skylight

-Skylights are fenestrations that provide the building indoors access to natural light using the roof or portion of a roof.
+Skylights are fenestrations that are installed on the roof to provide the building indoors access to natural light using the roof or portion of a roof.

-Solar tube offers significant advantages compared to Skylights:
+Solar Light tube (or Solar Light Pipe) offers significant advantages compared to Skylights:

 - Solar Tubes help in a significant way to reduce heat gain or heat loss compared to skylights.